Disability / Discrimination

 What can I do if I’m discriminated against?

-If you think you’ve been discriminated against, the first place to start is by raising the issue informally with the organisation concerned.
-This may quickly resolve the issue, prevent it from getting worse and avoid the expense and stress of legal action.
+Informal complaint: If you think you’ve been discriminated against, the first place to start is by raising the issue informally with the organisation concerned.
+This may quickly resolve the issue or prevent it from getting worse.

 You may be able to get help on drafting your discrimination complaint from Citizens Advice or a local law centre.

-If you’re making a complaint against the police because they’ve been rude, aggressive, or unhelpful, make it clear that you are alleging discrimination, because there are specific guidelines they must follow for discrimination complaints.
+Police complaints: If you’re making a complaint against the police because they’ve been rude, aggressive, or unhelpful, make it clear that you are alleging discrimination.
+There are specific guidelines they must follow for discrimination complaints.

 We have a separate page on how to make a police complaint, or you can read more about police discrimination.
-We also have a specific page on police complaints for disabled people.
+We also have a specific guidance for disabled people complaining about the police.

 If your complaint is not resolved by following the relevant complaints procedure, you may be able to escalate it to an ombudsman.
 An ombudsman is an impartial body that can look into complaints about companies and organisations.
-They are independent, impartial and free to use.
+They are independent and free to use.

 An ombudsman’s decision could include recommending that the organisation:

-If you are considering legal action, it’s important to get professional legal advice as soon as possible so you understand whether or not you have a strong claim, and to be aware of the financial costs involved.
+If you are considering legal action, you should get legal advice as soon as possible.
+This is so you understand whether you have a strong claim, and what financial costs are involved.

 For help finding a lawyer, see our I need a lawyer page.
 You may also be able to get advice from Citizens Advice.